nearwalden/futurefood/chapter1.md

+farming as a manufacturing process

-Where we've evolved to: mass production model
+* mass production model

-* quest to remove variability

-food as a product

 * engineer's view of food